Updated: Jul 18

-A huge part of our restoration work entails our social workers travelling to remote villages to monitor rescued girls after they have returned home.
+A huge part of our restoration work entails our social workers traveling to remote villages to monitor rescued girls after they have returned home.
 We are currently monitoring 250 girls scattered across the length and breadth of India.
 Recently, 2 social workers visited a village in Rajasthan to check up on Neetu, a girl rescued by Freedom Firm in September 2015.
-They couldn’t find Neetu at her parents’ home, but neighbours pointed the way to the village temple.
+They couldn’t find Neetu at her parents’ home, but neighbors pointed the way to the village temple.
 Hurrying there, they found Neetu, groaning in agony, covered in third-degree burns.

-A local organization breaks their promise Our team picked up medical supplies and treated her burns as best they could before connecting her to a local organization capable of providing her with daily support.
-Entrusting Neetu to their care, our social workers returned to their own homes, hundreds of kilometres away.* Over the next couple of weeks, Freedom Firm social workers tried to contact the organization many times to hear news of Neetu.
+A local organization breaks its promise Our team picked up medical supplies and treated her burns as best they could before connecting her to a local organization capable of providing her with daily support.
+Entrusting Neetu to their care, our social workers returned to their own homes, hundreds of kilometers away.
+Over the next couple of weeks, Freedom Firm social workers tried to contact the organization many times to hear news of Neetu.
 None of their calls were returned.
 Realizing something was wrong, our team made an urgent trip to Neetu’s village.

 Continued Crisis They were shocked when they found her.
 Her burns were infected and she was in terrible pain.
 The organization did not care for her as they had promised.
 Appalled, our team immediately contacted the local police inspector who provided his jeep for the emergency trip to the hospital.
 Thankfully, Neetu’s condition stabilized, and the social workers reached out to another local organization who stepped in and cared for Neetu during her recovery.

-Our social workers keep in constant touch with the organization and Neetu’s neighbours who share regular updates about her health.
+Our social workers keep in constant touch with the organization and Neetu’s neighbors who share regular updates about her health.
 Today, she is recovering well from her injuries.
 It is a miracle that she is alive.